A model of mesons in finite extra-dimension: Conclusion and Discussion:

 \section{Conclusion and Discussion:}

-In this paper the recent result that the H-atom can be stable in finite extra dimension if the size of extra dimension does not exceed $\frac{a_0}{4}$[6],where,$a_0$ is the Bohr radius,has been extended to QCD and corresponding QCD Bohr radii for quark-antiquark systems are evaluated.
+In this paper,we have calculated the QCD Bohr radii for qurk-antiquark system of heavy flavoured mesons in analogy with the recent result that the H-atom can be stable in finite extra dimension if the size of extra dimension does not exceed $\frac{a_0}{4}$[5],where,$a_0$ is the Bohr radius.
 It is found that the QCD Bohr radii of various Heavy Flavoured mesons are well within the present theoretical and experimental limit of size of extra-dimension.
-We then study its consequences in their masses using an effective string inspired potential model[5] .Within the uncertainty of masses of known Heavy Flavoured mesons the allowed range of extra dimension is $L\leq10^{-16}m$,which is also well below the present theoretical and experimental limit, but far above the Planck length$\simeq 1.5\times10^{-35}$ m.It is interesting to note that the potential suggested by us has got strong resemblance to the corresponding potential in deconfined phase in QGP[22] and indicates plausible relationship between the confinement effect and the coulomb potential in finite extra-dimension.Hence our result does not contradict the present notion that the extra degrees of freedom for gluons and quarks in extra-dimension is not yet discovered.
+We then study its consequences in their masses using an improved version of the effective string inspired potential model[6-8].
+Within the uncertainty of masses of known Heavy Flavoured mesons the allowed range of extra dimension is $L\leq0.009\times10^{-15} m$ for $B_c$ meson and $L\leq0.13 \times10^{-15} m $ for $\tau$ meson.Our analysis suggests that an additional extra-dimension of size $7\times10^{-18}m \leq L \leq 13\times10^{-17} m$ is sufficient to account for the masses of mesons under study without confinement effect.
+This size of finite extra-dimension (L) is well below the present theoretical and experimental limit, but far above the Planck length($\simeq 1.5\times10^{-35}$ m). \\\\ Let us discuss the limitation of the model,there are differences between the bound state problem of hydrogen atom in extra-dimension and that of quark-antiquark system,while the potential of H-atom is purely coulombic but that of quark-antiquark system also contains confinement effect.We have therefore study the problem using an modified form of coulomb potential(equation 8),which effectively takes into account the confinement effect.There are also many cases where it has been established that there is no stable H-atom in extra-dimension.
+The dynamical condition of the stability or unstability of the quark-antiquark system is however beyond the scope of present model,which is basically based on QCD-QED analogy of Coulomb potential.